-Scaling dynos is just one of many possible actions available when scheduling Heroku CLI commands.
-In addition, you can also restart dynos, run automated Heroku Postgres backups and restores, monitor and send alerts regarding Postgres issues (such as blocked or long running processes) or change your app configuration dynamically.
-There are just a few useful actions off the top of our heads that can be automated using the Heroku CLI.
+In addition, you can also restart dynos, run automated Heroku Postgres backups and restores, monitor long running processes, monitor blocked processes, send alerts regarding Postgres issues, or change your app configuration dynamically – all using Heroku CLI.

 In this guide, we’ll go through the steps required to schedule Heroku CLI commands quickly and efficiently.